 One day Mark said to me, “Amy, go out and visit someone.
 The answer to your loneliness is in your power.”
 Now that got me to thinking.
 Was I feeling sorry for myself in my new calling here on an Ethiopian mountain?

 I made a choice to go visit someone.
 With Benjy on my back, I began the trek up the main road in our village.
-I branched off to a hut up on the side of the hill where I knew a gal my age lived with her husband and baby.
+I branched off to a hut up on the side of the hill where I knew a young woman about my age lived with her husband and baby.

 She was thrilled that I came.
 She pulled a stool up near the open fire and I obediently sat on it.
 I put my baby on the dirt ground near her little boy.
 The two of them began to play in the dirt together.
 I stumbled a bit with my Amharic using lots of gestures and smiles.
 We laughed as we watched our babies playing.